-Our website aims to keep you up to date with all of our latest news, lectures, events, tours, Special Interest Days, etc. You may download booking forms for all of our events.
-Additionally, our Exhibitions section provides listings of exhibitions at approximately 30 major public galleries in the North West region.
+Our website aims to keep you up to date with all of our latest news, lectures, events, tours, Study Days, etc. You may download booking forms for all of our events.
+Additionally, our Exhibitions section provides listings of exhibitions at more than 30 major public galleries in the North West region.

-Please note that use of the website is at the risk of the user and our Society takes no responsibility for direct, indirect or consequential loss from use of this site or any hyperlinked site.
-Furthermore, the Society accepts no liability for viruses infecting the user following its use of this site or any technology accessible through the site.
+Please note that use of the website is at the risk of the user and our Society takes no responsibility for direct, indirect or consequential loss from use of this site or any hyperlinked sites.
 The Society is committed to preserving the privacy of all visitors to its website.
-Copyright © 2017 The Arts Society Fylde.